 $60 rain barrel system

-Includes a full system: 55 gallon rain barrel, downspout diverter, spigot, hose barb (to hook up to diverter hose to barrel).
-You will assemble this during the workshop.
+55 gallon recycled food-grade barrel from Container Compliance (dimensions 3' tall x 2' wide), downspout diverter, spigot, hose barb (to hook up to diverter hose to barrel).

 $20 extra rain barrel

-Includes one 55 gallon rain barrel to hook up to a full system to make a two-barrel system.
-Includes two hose barbs (used to connect hose at bottom of barrels - the hose section needed can be cut from the diverter from the full rain barrel system)
+55 gallon rain barrel to hook up to a full system to make a two-barrel system.
+Includes two hose barbs to connect barrels (hose connection not included but can be cut from hose of Garden Water Saver diverter if used, if not, you will need to get a connector hose)

 Why use a Rain Barrel?